japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

   listenerBus: LiveListenerBus): SparkEnv
 ----

-`createSparkEnv` simply delegates the call to xref:core:SparkEnv.adoc#createDriverEnv[SparkEnv to create a `SparkEnv` for the driver].
+`createSparkEnv` simply delegates the call to core:SparkEnv.md#createDriverEnv[SparkEnv to create a `SparkEnv` for the driver].

 It calculates the number of cores to `1` for `local` master URL, the number of processors available for JVM for `*` or the exact number in the master URL, or `0` for the cluster master URLs.